 TimberHP loose fill and batt insulations are treated with borate in the manufacturing process.
-Treating wood with borate compounds protects against threats posed by fire, fungi, insects, and other pests.
+Treating wood with borate compounds protects against threats posed by fire, fungi, mold and mildew.
 Resulting from the introduction of borate, TimberHP batts and loose fill products achieve Class A flame spread ratings.
 While not treated with flame retardants, TimberHP continuous insulation boards have their own inherent ability to prevent flame spread.
 When hit with flame, our high-density boards go through a carbonization process, resulting in a protective exterior layer that prevents rapid combustion.
 The carbonization process allows the boards to withstand significant fire exposure and delay flame spread.

 What Happens When Moisture Enters Wood Fiber Insulation Assemblies?

 Wood fiber insulation offers high vapor permeability allowing for drying to both the inside and outside of buildings.
 Wood fiber board can hold 15% of its weight in moisture without losing insulating properties.
 Through capillary action, moisture is spread out across the insulation and dries either to the inside or outside of the building depending on temperature, pressure, and humidity levels.
 Wood fiber boards are also hydrophobic, repelling bulk moisture during construction and extreme weather events.